 Managing unknown unknowns

-Unknown unknowns need to be taken from the first hunch, through to the point where people can follow-up … or we know with reasonable certainty that the hunch can be ignored.
+Unknown unknowns need to be taken from the first suspicion, through to the point where people can follow-up … or we know with reasonable certainty that the suspicion can be ignored.

 Here are four techniques, to use together.